jkruiktech/Project-Hub/README.md

 Context:

 [//]: <> (A physical formula 1 track able to display real time data from open source servers.)
+This idea is the merging of 3D printed F1 track maps (which are reasonably widespread), and the small map shown during an F1 race.
+I wanted a physical display as a way of bringing the race closer.

+I made a plan (in a spreadsheet of course) and started collecting the necessary information to find out if it was possible.
+I thought maybe the data would be private or behind a paywall.
+So I looked at what was out there beyond the official FORMULA 1 apps and sites, whose information was under wraps.
+I discovered a few websites that displayed race analytics and even live maps of the race.
+They even used open source data!
+At that point I knew I was onto something.
+Seeing open source data displayed on a website with the cars moving around live, most likely meant I could do the same thing as a physical track.

+###### MCU selection
+Following this, I needed an MCU with wifi to access the data, GPIOs to control the LEDs, and a small footprint so it would fit easily within the design of the track.
+I also wanted it to be cheap and it didn't need a fast cpu/processor/clock speed due to not doing much

+MCU selection - needed wifi, small footprint, quick setup - ESP32S3

+###### Connecting to wifi

+OpenF1 API - accesssing JSON data through selecting a url and using http get / fetch

 ### Project Repo: https://github.com/jkruiktech/TrackMap/tree/main/TrackMap_wifi